z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_07_BiFrost.md

 BiFrost based programs created with Z88DK LOAD in a slightly different way to most Spectrum programs.
 The compliation process generates _two_ blocks of machine code.
 The first is the programmer's code, the compiled C, as usual.
-The second is the BiFrost library itself, which is loaded separately into a specifically allocated area of high memory.
+The second is the BiFrost library itself, which needs to be loaded separately into a specifically allocated area of high memory.
 The details of why aren't really important at this getting started level.
 The important thing is to understand the loading process the Spectrum will have to go through: